Before you say ‘yes’ to treatment…

 - You are older (will probably live less than 20 more years) or have other health problems.

 Studies show that it is safe for those with low-risk prostate cancer to delay treatment.
-In fact, in 2009 the National Comprehensive Cancer Network advised that virtually all people with low-risk prostate cancer should be offered active surveillance as an alternative to treatment, and in many of those cases, it should be the only treatment recommended.
+In fact, the National Comprehensive Cancer Network advises that virtually all people with low-risk prostate cancer should be offered active surveillance as an alternative to treatment, and in many of those cases, it should be the only treatment recommended.

 Why not remove the cancer anyway?
-Prostate cancer treatment is associated with significant side effects, including incontinence (inability to hold urine) and erectile dysfunction (inability to get or maintain an erection).
-Studies have shown that many cases of low-risk prostate cancer are over-treated in the U.S., leaving those to deal with side effects for the rest of their lives.
-Delaying treatment means extending the amount of time that you won’t have to live with those possible side effects.
+Prostate cancer treatments like surgery and radiation are associated with significant side effects, including incontinence (inability to hold urine) and erectile dysfunction (inability to get or maintain an erection).
+Studies have shown that many cases of low-risk prostate cancer are over-treated in the U.S., leaving those patients to deal with side effects for the rest of their lives.
+Delaying surgery and radiation means extending the amount of time that you won’t have to live with those possible side effects.

 What if things change?